 The problem was McCain himself.

-Now no, no, no, that's not what the uh intellectual's and the learned smart people on our side say, Kim.
+Now, now, now, now, that's not what the intellectualoids and the learned, smart people on our side say, Kim.

-Well, it it m uh Sarah P Sarah Palin spoke to the things that I was thinking about.
+Well, Sarah Palin spoke to the things that I was thinking about.

-But but the next the main reason I called today was I wanted to say last night, Fox News, when they were talking about the ri the election results, they spoke about uh West Virginia uh went for McCain, and that we were a state of and that the people that that had went for uh govern for Mr. Obama were uneducated white people.
+But the main reason I called today was I wanted to say last night, Fox News, when they were talking about the election results, they spoke about West Virginia went for McCain and that we were a state of uned, that the people that had went for Mr. Obama were uneducated white people.

-Wait, no they said the people that went for Obama were uneducated white people.
+Wait, they said the people that went for Obama were uneducated white people?

 Right, right.

-The poor, uneducated white people in West Virginia, of course, had went for uh had went and had went for McCain.
+The poor, uneducated white people in West Virginia, of course, had went for McCain.

 Oh, okay.

-The Fox News people report that they're probably reciting their exit polls.
+The Fox News people report that they're probably citing their exit polls.

-Well, well, but I mean the thing about it is in West Virginia, we've seen what socialism does.
+Well, but I mean, the thing about it is in West Virginia, we've seen what socialism does.

-Um we we just were coming out of that when that uh now this tragedy has happened.
+We just were coming out of that when now this tragedy has happened.

-People that live in welfare, people that have this is this is one of the things that's very, very frustrating to me is that we've got Obama and others who want to expand the welfare state because that's the only way they think they can equalize things and bring fundamental change.
+People that live in welfare, people that have – this is one of the things that's very, very frustrating to me, is that we've got Obama and others who want to expand the welfare state because that's the only way they think they can equalize things and bring fundamental change.

-I don't care where you go, where there's a welfare state, a neighborhood, a community, or a whole city, independent on a certain state that you might be in.
+I don't care where you go where there's a welfare state, a neighborhood, a community, or a whole city, and depending on a certain state that you might be in, you see misery.

-You see abject misery, and then somehow the Democrats turn around and succeed in blaming Republicans for the misery, and Republicans don't know what to do about uh defeating this sort of thing and in and or even rebutting it.
+And Republicans don't know what to do about defeating this sort of thing or even rebutting it.

-But the your comment about uh the uneducated white voters in West Virginia voting for McCain.
+But your comment about the uneducated white voters in West Virginia voting for McCain, probably exit polling data.

-This country finally shed all of its evil and rotten prejudice baggage, bigoted baggage, and the enlightened finally saw the light.
+This country finally shed all of its evil and rotten, prejudiced baggage, bigoted baggage.

-And that that media liberals start throwing those terms around.
+And then, look, we got this little pocket of hicks in West Virginia, these uneducated white people, and that media liberals start throwing those terms around.

 That's code word for basically deliverance types.